 Georgia shall implement physical and logical access control measures to appropriate assurance levels that limit access to information, processing systems and facilities to only authorized individuals, except where designated for general public access.

-Agencies that issue PIV cards to state employees and contractors of Georgia shall adhere to the standards as detailed by the Federal Information Processing Standards (FIPS PUB 201-2 or as amended).
+Agencies that choose to issue PIV cards as a form of multi-factor authentication shall adhere to the standards as detailed by the Federal Information Processing Standards (FIPS PUB 201-2 or as amended).

 The specifications of all PIV cards issued by state agencies shall be such that they are compatible with the building access systems managed by the Georgia Building Authority.